Alexei1999/features-applier/README.md

 ### Advanced Customization

 The `createFeaturesApplier` allows you to set up a custom feature application environment by defining custom `runners`, `appliers` and `modifiers`.
-This setup can be aligned with unique project requirements, enabling a more granular control over how features are applied across different applicants.
+This setup can be aligned with unique project requirements, enabling a more granular control over how features are applied across various elements.

 Here’s how to create a custom instance of `applyFeatures` using `createFeaturesApplier` to provide specific behavior that is not covered by the default setup: